-General learnings about ethical and legal interoperability of cross-border exchange of health, healthcare and health related data are complemented by findings about data sharing, access and processing related to the specific Use cases of PHIRI WP6.
-The best practices on processing of health data are based on results of online survey interviews and country visit findings of the Use case groups in respective countries and authorities.
+General learnings about ethical and legal interoperability of cross-border exchange of health, healthcare and health related data are complemented by findings about data sharing, access and processing related to the specific use cases of PHIRI WP6.
+The best practices on processing of health data are based on results of online survey interviews and country visit findings of the use case groups in respective countries and authorities.

-The Use cases may demonstrate how a broad variety of health data (e.g. administrative) can be pooled and/or reused in a federated way across Europe to produce actionable insights.
+The use cases may demonstrate how a broad variety of health data (e.g. administrative) can be pooled and/or reused in a federated way across Europe to produce actionable insights.

-II.
-Legal - ethical framework
+I. Legal - ethical framework

-Legal framework
+A. Legal framework

-- Scientific research and data protection
+- 1. Scientific research and data protection

-- Data protection
+- 2. Data protection

-- Definition of Key Terms
+- a) Definition of Key Terms

-- Data protection principles
+- b) Data protection principles

-- Personal data
+- c) Personal data

-- Pseudonymised and anonymised data
+- d) Pseudonymised and anonymised data

-- Legislation
+- 3. Legislation

-- Secondary use of personal health data
+- 4. Secondary use of personal health data

-- Cross-border processing special categories of personal data
+- 5. Cross-border processing special categories of personal data

-- Legal practice
+- 6. Legal practice

-- Scientific research roadmap
+- 7. Scientific research roadmap

-- > Ethical guidelines
+B. Ethical guidelines